 After spending four days in the hospital, Owen was discharged, and his speedy recovery at home shocked his parents.
 “It wasn’t even two weeks when he asked us if he could ride his bike again,” Diana says, laughing.
 “We told him, ‘No, no, no. Not until Dr. Krieger says you can.’”
 Owen got the greenlight a few weeks later.

 “Although this type of surgery sounds like a big procedure, we’re not cutting through muscle or pain-sensitive structures so children typically mobilize after a short period of time,” explains Dr. Krieger.
 “You’d be surprised how resilient kids are and how quickly they can rebound.”

 Fortunate and grateful

 The one-year anniversary of Owen’s surgery is coming up, and so far all his follow-up MRI scans have come back clean.
-He’s completely off his seizure medication, and he’ll continue to be monitored over the next 10 years to make sure the tumor and seizures don’t return.
+Dr. Agurs has been able to take him completely off his seizure medication, and he’ll continue to be monitored over the next 10 years to make sure the tumor and seizures don’t return.
 “But we have every expectation that won’t happen,” says Dr. Krieger.

 Diana and Erik are just as hopeful.
 “We feel so fortunate because we know the hospital treats so many kids and we were one of the lucky ones.
 Owen’s issue was addressed and we don’t have any ongoing issues.
 We know that’s not always the case,” says Diana.